-Download our Brand Questionnaire below, and follow our guide to conduct a brand audit.
-This will help you dive into your brand and gain the insights you need to build a visual identity that works.
+Follow our guide to conduct a brand audit.
+This will help you dive into your brand and gain the insights you need to craft branding that works.

 2) Make It Comprehensive

-You visual identity is a tool kit to help brand designers (and any content creators) communicate on behalf of your brand.
-Whether they’re creating quote cards for Instagram, animations for a brand video, or a new infographic, your visual identity should empower them to do their job well.
+The whole reason you’re creating a cohesive visual brand is to empower content creators to communicate on behalf of your brand.
+Whether they’re creating quote cards for Instagram, animations for a brand video, or a new infographic, your branding should empower them to do their job well.

 How To Do It

-Depending on your brand’s needs, you may want to add specific elements to your visual identity toolkit, but these general basics are a good starting point:
+Depending on your brand’s needs, you may want to add specific elements to your brand identity toolkit, but these general basics are a good starting point: